i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 - Ease of proxying when used for I2P sockets
 - Do not unnecessarily expose server as a Garlic Farm server
 - Simple protocol so a full web server implementation is not required
+- Compatible with common standards, so implementations may use standard libraries if desired

 We will use an websocket-like handshake [WEBSOCKET]_ and HTTP Digest authentication [RFC-2617]_.